SamiFatmi/python-programming-SAMI-FATMI/Labs/Labb-3/readme.md

 # Labb 3 : Shape plotter

+## Instructions

+For running the program, run Labb_3.py

+testing.py contains the tests

+shapes.py contains the classes

 ## Program description

 This program lets the user create both 2D and 3D shapes and shows the created shapes.